 (vii) Budget Key Factor: A budget key factor or principal budget factor is described by the CIMA London terminology as: "a factor which will limit the activities of an undertaking and which is taken into account in preparing budgets".
 The limiting factor is usually the level of demand for the products or services of the undertaking but it could be a shortage of one of the productive resources, e.g. skilled labour, raw material or machine capacity.
 In order to ensure that the functional budgets are reasonably capable of fulfilment the extent of the influence of this factor must first be assessed.
 As noted already all the functions in all organisations are interlinked.
 The target of one has influence on that of the other.
 If the sales department could sell only 50,000 units, it is no use of producing 1,00,000 units.
 If the production department has the capacity for 50,000 units, sales potential of 1,00,000 units is not of much consequence.
-Deliberations in the budget committee would lead to a decision regarding steps to get over a limiting factors under different circumstances.
+Deliberations in the budget committee would lead to a decision regarding steps to get over a limiting factor.
+If one limiting factor is got over, another may creap up.
+Thus, there is a possibility of varying limiting factors under different circumstances.
 Decision will have to be taken resulting in optimum production keeping in view the different limiting factors.
 The basic issue is an enquiry into the future.
 All probabilities under different circumstances are to be worked out to fix the target at the optimum level.
 This may sometimes involve lengthy mathematical calculations.